Swimming open water is a skill, pure and simple, and how do we improve our skills? By practising!

 You need to find out which drills will help you with your stroke and biomechanics and work on them weekly, then throw in some kicking as well – god I hate kicking, ask anyone that swims with me and they’ll say how shocking I am at it, I think I could get lapped in a 50m kick set!

-Transfer to the open water
+How to transfer pool skills to the open water

 So, all of these help us with our swimming and along with consistent training in the pool you should get faster, which is obviously great and the foundation to swimming open water.

 Now the tricky part – transferring that into open-water swimming in training and then into open-water swimming in a race environment, which can add even more variables.

-Count the fingers!
+Count the fingers

 Some of the drills I love to do in the pool to help with my open-water swimming start with sighting.
-Start with water polo freestyle (head-up front crawl) maybe in your warm-up and then in your cool-down throw a few 12.5m in, just to get the body/neck use to swimming while your head is up.
+Start with water polo freestyle (head-up front crawl) maybe in your warm-up and then in your cool-down throw a few 12.5m in, just to get the body/neck used to swimming while your head is up.

 At the end, add the number of fingers up and see if you were right.
 When we have our head up we also want to ‘sight’ the finish line buoy/gantry so need to get used to focusing in on a point in the distance.

-Swim sighting: What are the most common mistakes people make?
+- Swim sighting: What are the most common mistakes people make?

-How to sight and breathe in open water
+- How to sight and breathe in open water

 Close your eyes

 Along with this drill, add in swimming 10-15 strokes with your eyes closed (make sure you have some nice understanding swimmers in your lane!) and see which side you drift to or if you can swim plum straight (just like me – ha!).

 This will help with the balance of your stroke when you’re swimming open water as you’ll know which way you tend to move to so can counter that in.

 The rule of four

 The other three go around the lead swimmer who then falls into the back of the line and so on.
 Mess around with swimming close to the feet, or even on the shin/hip and see where you get the most draft from and therefore save the most energy.

 Have a session in mind

 Build up confidence at your own pace – but then let’s not just swim easy and do a few laps and say ‘I’m ready for a race now’, trust me, that’s not enough!
 Go to the lake with a session in mind and with other swimmers of a similar ability to yourself.

 Then maybe whoever is on the front tries to drop everyone but not by just smashing it from the gun, by trying different tactics – like suddenly putting in short bursts or building up the pace, or turning without warning etc., so the followers need to react and move around in the chase group so as not to get dropped and try and conserve as much energy as you can.